timzimm/psidmlab2/README.md

 to approximate the numerically intractable Vlasov-Poisson system for the evolution of dark matter.

 ## Theory behind psiDM
-psiDM aims to model the dynamics of (cold) dark by employing a time evolution described by the Schroedinger-Poisson (SP) PDE system:
+psiDM aims to model the dynamics of (cold) dark matter by employing a time evolution described by the Schroedinger-Poisson (SP) PDE system:
 ```math
     i \partial_t \psi(x,t) = \left[-\frac{\hbar^2}{2m} \nabla^2 +